No conditions, when can I come? Rahul's retort to J&K Governor

 Gandhi has put forth many conditions for the visit, including meeting mainstream leaders under detention, the governor said in a statement.

-Malik hit out at Congress leader Rahul Gandhi for his remarks that there have been reports of violence in Kashmir, saying he will send him an aircraft to visit the valley and observe the ground situation.

-The Governor said Gandhi should feel ashamed about the behaviour of one of his leaders who was talking like an "idiot" in Parliament.
+The Governor had said Gandhi should feel ashamed about the behaviour of one of his leaders who was talking like an "idiot" in Parliament.

 On August 10 night, Gandhi said that some reports had come in from Jammu and Kashmir about the violence there and Prime Minister Narendra Modi must assuage concerns over the matter in a transparent manner.